MicrosoftDocs/azure-docs/articles/azure-functions/functions-infrastructure-as-code.md

 However, there are scenarios that require you to rebuild your app remotely, such as when you need to pull Linux-specific packages in Python or Node.js apps that you developed on a Windows computer.
 In this case, you can configure Functions to perform a remote build on your code after the zip deployment.

-The way that you request a remote build depends on the operating system to which you are deploying:
+The way that you request a remote build depends on the operating system to which you're deploying:

 ### [Windows](#tab/windows)